erroronline1/caro/readme.md

 * Color contrast ratios are not meeting desired thresholds by default.
 You are able to select a hopefully adequate theme within your user profile.
 * Some horizontal scrollable regions lack direct keyboard access.
 Desktop mode does provide buttons to navigate these regions.
 Navigation buttons are hidden for screen readers.
 Horizontal scrollable regions reduce visual information load for secondary, yet related information, and are therefore considered beneficial in general, even while possibly conflicting reflow criterion.
 * Connection timeout is not individually adjustable as this is a server setting.
 Please discuss this [general adjustable setting](#server-setup) with your operator.
+* Longterm planning happens with colourizing small areas on the screen.
+Accessibility my be reduced for this particular function due to dimensions and contrast.
+Beside the legend no additional description can be provided for colourisation.

 [Content](#content)